 Biodiesel is non-toxic and biodegradable.
 Compared to petroleum-based fuels, which are refined from crude oil, biodiesel combustion produces fewer air pollutants such as particulates, carbon monoxide, sulfur dioxide, hydrocarbons, and air toxics.
 Heating oil continues to be used regularly in major urban areas and contributes to poor air quality, especially in communities with environmental justice concerns.
 Implementing biodiesel into heating oil will help reduce criteria pollutants and improve air quality, resulting in measurable health benefits.

-Bioheat® - the industry's official registered name for the fuel blend - is a blend of ultra-low sulfur heating oil with renewable biodiesel made from organic and recycled products such as soybean oil, used cooking oils, inedible corn oil, canola, tallow, fats and algae.
+Bioheat® fuel - the industry's official registered name for the fuel blend - is a blend of ultra-low sulfur heating oil (ULSHO) with renewable biodiesel made from organic and recycled products such as soybean oil, used cooking oils, inedible corn oil, canola, tallow, fats and algae.
 These renewable products are defined as "feedstocks" for producing biodiesel.

 Blends of biodiesel in heating oil are designated in percentages.
 For example, a 5% blend of biodiesel is defined as B5.
 B10 refers to a 10% blend, while B20 is a 20% blend.
 The National Biodiesel Board has trademarked the term Bioheat® which includes the following categories: Bioheat® - blends up to 5%; Bioheat® Plus - blends 6-20%; Bioheat® Super Plus - blends 21-100%.

-No, the biodiesel blended into heating oil to create Bioheat® must meet rigid specifications set by the American Society of Testing & Materials (ASTM).
+No, the biodiesel blended into heating oil to create Bioheat® fuel must meet rigid specifications set by the American Society of Testing & Materials (ASTM).
 These specifications are ASTM D396 - Standard Specifications for Fuel Oils and ASTM 6751 - Standard Specification for Biodiesel Fuel Blend Stock (B100) for Middle Distillate Fuels.

 Biofuel is a broad term that can include various products including biodiesel, ethanol, renewable hydrocarbon diesel, and raw vegetable oil known as RVO or LR100.
-Raw vegetable oil does not meet ASTM specifications, is not biodiesel or Bioheat® and is not suitable for home heating oil use.
+Raw vegetable oil does not meet ASTM specifications, is not biodiesel or Bioheat® fuel and is not suitable for home heating oil use.
 The heating oil industry is committed to offering Bioheat® that is only blended with feedstocks that meet the ASTM specifications.

 The cost of a traditional gallon of heating oil versus a gallon of heating oil that is blended with biodiesel is comparable in price at this time.
 Blending biodiesel in heating oil has not resulted in significant price swings in the cost of the fuel.
+In fact, when geopolitical pressures cause extraordinarily high prices for crude oil and petroleum products, blending biodiesel has been shown to help lower the costs for heating oil.

-The feed stocks to produce biodiesel that meets ASTM specifications comes from soy bean farmers across the United States, from used cooking oils from restaurants and other establishments, and other operations that generate recycled, organic oils and fats.
+The feed stocks to produce biodiesel that meets ASTM specifications comes from soybean farmers across the United States, from used cooking oils from restaurants and other establishments, and other operations that generate recycled, organic oils and fats.

+In New York, home and business owners may claim the Clean Heating Fuel Credit.
 If you or your business purchased Bioheat® fuel to be used for space heating or hot water production for residential purposes within New York State.
 Bioheat® fuel purchased on or after January 1, 2017, must contain at least 6% biodiesel per gallon of Bioheat® fuel to qualify for the credit.
 For more information visit: https://www.tax.ny.gov/pit/credits/clean_heating_fuel_credit.htm

 Retail companies that purchase and blend B100 biodiesel into diesel fuel may qualify for the Biodiesel Mixture Excise Tax Credit a.k.a. the Blenders Tax Credit or BTC.
 This credit provides a tax incentive of $1.00 per gallon of pure biodiesel blended with petroleum diesel to produce a mixture containing at least 0.1% diesel fuel.
 For more information, visit: https://afdc.energy.gov/laws/395.

 It is considered a best practice for heating oil companies in New York State to disclose to customers how much biodiesel is contained in their heating oil.
-Many do so voluntarily to promote the environmental benefits of Bioheat® and to empower customers to claim the Clean Heating Fuel Credit.
+Many do so voluntarily to promote the environmental benefits of Bioheat® fuel and to empower customers to claim the Clean Heating Fuel Credit.

 "Innovators are at their very heart visionaries who also have determination, dedication, passion and motivation."